4 Ways Artificial Intelligence is Transforming Healthcare

 4. Automatic Insulin Delivery

 The optimal goal of diabetes management is to have a system that can automatically deliver insulin when it is needed, just like a pancreas in a healthy person.
-Automatic insulin delivery is similar to autonomous, or self-driving, car.
-This technology is still undergoing clinical trials and is under review by the FDA; however, a hybrid version (one that still requires human intervention), the Medtronic MiniMed 670G Hybrid Closed Loop, was approved by FDA in 2018.
+Automatic insulin delivery is similar to autonomous, or self-driving, cars.

 Overall, a breakthrough in artificial intelligence in healthcare is coming.
 Engineers in artificial intelligence are in high demand.
 Are you ready for the trend?